 - 90% Of Yemen’s food is imported.
 70% Once arrived through a port that Saudi Arabia is now blockading.

-- In January the death toll of the war passed 10,000.
+- Today the death toll is nearing 100,000.
 Children make up 1/3 of the civilian death count.

 - More than 3 million people have been displaced due to the fighting.